Skip to content

 The child can access and withdraw the UTMA funds once they reach the age of majority as defined by their state’s law.

 Depending on the state, a UTMA account is handed over to a child when they reach either age 18 or age 21.
-In some jurisdictions, at age 18 a UTMA account can only be handed over with the custodian’s permission, and at 21 is transferred automatically.
+In some jurisdictions:

-For example, in New York, the UTMA generally requires the custodian to transfer the custodial property to the minor when the minor reaches the age of 21 (unless the person creating the account, in designating the custodian, elects the age of 18 instead).
+• In New York, the UTMA generally requires the custodian to transfer the custodial property to the minor when the minor reaches age 21, unless the person creating the account elects the age of 18 instead.

-If you’re setting up an UTMA account in Florida, you’ll have different rules to think about.
-In Florida, you can set up an UTMA that will end when the child in your life hits any age between 21 and 25.
-You get to decide the precise age at which that beneficiary gains access to those assets.
-But if you choose anything over 21, you as the custodian need to allow the beneficiary to take ownership within a month of their 21st birthday.
+• In Florida, you can set up an UTMA that ends when the child reaches any age between 21 and 25.
+You get to decide the precise age the beneficiary gains access to the assets.
+However, if you choose an age over 21, the custodian must allow the beneficiary to take ownership within one month of their 21st birthday.

-In Virginia, the UTMA custodian can decide whether the beneficiary gets control of the account assets at age 18, 21, or 25.
+• In Virginia, the custodian can decide whether the beneficiary gets control of the account assets at age 18, 21, or 25.

-The key takeaway here is simple.
-When the child in your life comes of age, everything in the UTMA custodial account you’ve created for them becomes their legal property.
-That’s why it’s so crucial that you fully understand the rules in your state and prepare kids for that transfer of assets.
+The key takeaway here is simple: when the child in your life comes of age, everything in the UTMA custodial account you’ve created for them becomes their legal property.
+That’s why it’s crucial to fully understand your state’s rules and prepare children for this transfer of assets.

 Benefits of a UTMA Account

-• Flexibility: Custodians can use the funds for a wide range of expenses benefiting the minor.
+• Flexibility: Custodians can use the funds for a wide range of expenses that benefit the minor.

-• Simplicity: Easier to set up than formal trusts.
+• Simplicity: UTMA accounts are easier to set up than formal trusts.

-• Less Restrictions: No contribution limits or withdrawal restrictions
+• Fewer Restrictions: There are no contribution limits or withdrawal restrictions.

 Negatives of a UTMA Account

-• Irrevocable Gifts: Once assets are placed into the UTMA account, they cannot be taken back.
+• Irrevocable Gifts: Once you place assets in the UTMA account, you cannot take them back.

-• Tax Implications: Investment income may be subject to the “kiddie tax,” which taxes a portion of a minor’s unearned income at their parents’ tax rate.
+• Tax Implications: The “kiddie tax” may apply, which taxes some of the child’s unearned income at the parents’ tax rate.

 UTMA Alternatives

 We hope you found this article helpful.
-Contact our office today at 1 (800) 680-1717 and schedule an appointment to discuss what makes sense for you and your loved ones.
+Contact our office today at 1 (800) 680-1717 to schedule a consultation and discuss what makes sense for you and your loved ones.

 Leave a Reply